peeraponw/coding_workflow/_bmad-output/prd.md

 Warm kicks off a complex refactoring epic before bed.
 Six stories, touching core modules.
 He sets his laptop on the desk and goes to sleep.

 At 3 AM, the Claude API hits a rate limit mid-story.
-The orchestrator detects the failure, persists state to JSON, and logs clearly:
+The orchestrator detects the failure, persists state to YAML, and logs clearly:

 ```
 [03:14:22] ERROR: Rate limit exceeded (429)